TruncatedDinoSour/vim-codefmt/CONTRIBUTING.md

      separate branches in order to ensure that a pull request only includes the commits related to that bug or feature.

-  1. Any significant changes should almost always be accompanied by tests.
-The project already has good test coverage, so look at some of the existing tests (in the `vroom/` directory) if you're unsure how to go about it.

   1. Do your best to have [well-formed commit messages][] for each change.
      This provides consistency throughout the project, and ensures that commit messages are able to be formatted properly by various git tools.